How many EMDR sessions will I need?

 Upon taking a thorough history, creating a treatment plan, and consenting to this form of treatment with your therapist, you will have your first experience with bilateral stimulation by creating what we call “resources.”
 Resourcing allows you to access and/or create ways to cope with emotional disturbances.

-After setting up the “target” memory, you will focus on the memory all while staying connected to the present as the therapist uses a form of bilateral stimulation (either side-to-side eye movements, sounds, or taps).
+After setting up the “target” memory, you will focus on the memory all while staying connected to the present as the therapist uses a form of bilateral stimulation (either eye movements, sounds, or taps).
 After each set, the therapist will guide you to notice what came up for you.
 You and your therapist will track the shifts in your experience which could be new insights or changes in the images, emotions, body sensations, or beliefs regarding the event.
 You will continue reprocessing until the target memory becomes less disturbing.

 In the final stages, you and your therapist will strengthen the positive belief that you’d like associated with the memory and close the session by scanning the body for any lingering disturbance.